isc-projects/bind9/bin/check/named-compilezone.rst

 .. option:: -o filename

    This option writes the zone output to ``filename``.
 If ``filename`` is ``-``, then the zone output is written to standard output.
-This is mandatory for ``named-compilezone``.
+This is mandatory for :program:`named-compilezone`.

 .. option:: -r mode